gabrielnahmias/diskmate/README.md

 What does it do?
 -----------

-* Gives you disk usage information about whatever folder you'd like on your web server (as dictated by the `DOCUMENT_ROOT`).
+* Gives you disk usage information about whatever folder you'd like on your web server.
 * Provides a simple password system (you can change this in `config.php`).
 You can also set to be remembered for 30 days.
 * Gets the boss off your back light _**that!**_